emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: dmh92.html

+    We consider the problem of supporting compacting garbage collection in the presence of modern compiler optimizations.
+Since our collector may move any heap object, it must accurately locate, follow, and update all pointers and values derived from pointers.
+    To assist the collector, we extend the compiler to emit tables describing live pointers, and values derived from pointers, at each program location where collection may occur.
+Significant results include identification of a number of problems posed by optimizations, solutions to those problems, a working compiler, and experimental data concerning table sizes, table compression, and time overhead of decoding tables during collection.
+While gc support can affect the code produced, our sample programs show no significant changes, the table sizes are a modest fraction of the size of the optimized code, and stack tracing is a small fraction of total gc time.
+Since the compiler enhancements are also modest, we conclude that the approach is practical.

 * .. _DTM93:

   Amer Diwan, David Tarditi, J. Eliot B. Moss.
 1993. "`Memory Subsystem Performance of Programs with Intensive Heap Allocation <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.27.9220&rep=rep1&type=pdf>`_".
 Carnegie Mellon University.
 CMU-CS-93-227.

   .. abstract: dtm93.html

+    Heap allocation with copying garbage collection is a general storage management technique for modern programming languages.
+It is believed to have poor memory subsystem performance.
+To investigate this, we conducted an in-depth study of the memory subsystem performance of heap allocation for memory subsystems found on many machines.
+We studied the performance of mostly-functional Standard ML programs which made heavy use of heap allocation.
+We found that most machines support heap allocation poorly.
+However, with the appropriate memory subsystem organization, heap allocation can have good performance.
+The memory subsystem property crucial for achieving good performance was the ability to allocate and initialize a new object into the cache without a penalty.
+This can be achieved by having subblock placement with a subblock size of one word with a write allocate policy, along with fast page-mode writes or a write buffer.
+For caches with subblock placement, the data cache overhead was under 9% for a 64k or larger data cache; without subblock placement the overhead was often higher than 50%.

 * .. _DTM93A: